OpenHD/Documentation/general/OpenHD-vs-Alternatives.md

 **WFB-NG**: Using a very old discontinued method to draw over the HW-Compositor -> same latency like OpenHD, but simpler OSD, and not usable on Pi 4 and newer kernels.

-**Ruby FPV**: Using discontinued rendering methods to draw over the HW-Compositor -> same latency like OpenHD, but no support for anything but the Pi 1-3.
+**Ruby FPV**: Using discontinued rendering methods to draw over the HW-Compositor -> same latency like OpenHD

 **EZ-Wifibroadcast**: Using discontinued rendering methods to draw over the HW-Compositor -> same latency like OpenHD, but no support for anything but the Pi 1-3.